Marin Art Directory

 Anne Garden loves to paint Marin and Sonoma area animals and landscapes.
 In her current series, <em>Reworking the Wetlands</em>, she is using multimedia, paper and wood, to depict wildlife and area wetlands maps, as a metaphor for land and wildlife conservation.
 She also has a textile line of silkscreened linen accessories, pillows and home decor.

-Bonnie Himberg Mumford is the artist creator of a line of whimsical, fiber art animals and furniture, also known as BONIKAs Butlers and Benches.
-Bonnie has a M.A. in Textile Art from the Univeristy of California at San Francisco, and worked as a fiber artist and fiber instructor At Fort Mason Art Center in San Francisco through the 1990’s.
+Bonnie Himberg Mumford is the artist creator of a line of whimsical, fiber art animals and furniture, also known as BONIKA’s Butlers and Benches.
+Bonnie worked as a fiber artist and fiber instructor At Fort Mason Art Center in San Francisco through the 1990’s.
 Her fiber animals are enhanced with painting, air brushing and silk screening.
+Bonnie has an M.A. in Textile Art from the University of California, San Francisco.

 Cara Gulati is a Marin County artist who specializes in abstract fiber art.
-She calls her work Art Quilts. amd she is also working on a series of scrolls and ribbon works called 3-D Explosion.
+She calls her work Art Quilts, and she is also working on a series of scrolls and ribbon works called 3-D Explosion.
 She also has designed and sold her own line of childrens wear, and teaches others.

 Charlene Lundgren makes painted silk and Nuno felted silk items, all hand painted, sewn, embroidered, and felted.
 She offers silken scarves, shawls, hats and baby blankets, as well as fun accessories and unique clothing.
-She also fashions handmade teddybears.
+She also fashions handmade teddy bears (“Bear Souls”).

 Denise Irene Bondy is a painter, textile artist, and the owner and maker of the Liberating small bag design, known as SPECS and TECH